pouria-faraji/Electronic-Components-Classification/README.md

-# Electronic Components Image Classifier
+# Electronic Components Detector: An Android Application for Real-time Detection using TensorFlow Lite
-This is a public repository for an Electronic Components Detector application.

-It's an Android application developed in Kotlin in collaboration with Tensroflow Lite.
-The application tries to detect electronic components in real-time.
-The 6 components are Capacitor, Diode, Resistor, Inductor, Transformer, and IC.
-The applciation also shows the confidence of the detection, in other words, the probability of the detected components.
+The Electronic Components Detector is an Android application developed in Kotlin in collaboration with TensorFlow Lite.
+It utilizes real-time detection to identify six different electronic components, including Capacitor, Diode, Resistor, Inductor, Transformer, and IC.
+The application displays the confidence level of the detection, indicating the probability of the detected components.
+This project is stored as a public repository on GitHub, making it open to collaboration and contributions from interested developers.
+It is an excellent resource for those interested in machine learning and Android development and can be adapted for use in a variety of electronic-related fields.

 The main directory contains four parts.
 Android related codes, Python related codes, the dataset, and the generated APK file.